vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

 1. At the Terminal command prompt, to verify that you code will build correctly, enter **dotnet build**

+    +++dotnet build+++

-    If you see build error listed, fix them now before continuing to the next exercise.
+    If you see any build errors listed, you will need to fix them before continuing to the next exercise.
+Ensure that you updated the code files correctly and that you Saved your changes to the .csproj and .cs files.

 ### Exercise 4: Create Additional Instances of your Simulated Device